homiedopie/beberlei.de/_sources/2009/10/05/php-codesniffer-for-netbeans-v0-2.rst.txt

 **`NbPreferences
 API <http://bits.netbeans.org/dev/javadoc/org-openide-util/org/openide/util/NbPreferences.html>`_**
 which allows to configure the coding standard.
-[STRIKEOUT:However this feature was contributed by `Manuel
-Piechler <http://manuel-pichler.de/>`_ and I don't yet understand how I can manipulate it.
+[STRIKEOUT:However this feature was contributed by Manuel Pichler and I don't yet understand how I can manipulate it.
 Maybe someone knows how (\*Looking in Mapis general direction\*)?]
 By default the Zend Coding Standard is used.

 **Update:** Coding Standard can be changed by hacking into the config